 Key Specs: Base package includes 2 entry sensors, 2 motion sensors, keypad, 2 key fobs | Additional options: entry & motion sensors, siren, key fobs | Smart Home Support: Nest, Google Assistant | Monitoring Contract: month to month | Monitoring fee: $29.99 per month

-The system from Brinks Home Security is built around the Nest Secure alarm system.
-Nest is now owned by Google, so it is no surprise that it integrates with Google’s own Assistant smart home system, which allows you to control the system with your voice.
+It's built around the Nest Secure alarm system, so it's no surprise that it integrates with Google Assistant, which allows you to control the system with your voice.
 As well as two combined entry and motion sensors, this system includes two key fobs, which can disarm the system without the need of a key code when you tap on the keypad.
 That’s very useful if you are forgetful.

-The Nest Secure system can also be installed by the user, although professional installation is available.
-It’s also wireless, so you don’t need to run wires from sensor to keypad.
-While the system is built by Nest, Brinks handles the monitoring and charges $29.99 a month.
+The system can also be installed by the user, although professional installation is available.
+It’s also wireless, so you don’t need to run wires from sensor to the keypad.
+Brinks handles the monitoring and charges $29.99 a month.
 There is no long-term contract for this: It is all month to month.

 Reviewers found that the Nest Secure system was easy to install, with the small sensors easily fitting into corners in hallways and on door frames.
 Reviewers also praised the ease of use of the key fobs and the ability to disable individual sensors, so you can do things like step out of the back door without setting off the alarm, while still being alerted if someone tries to break down the front door.